Video: Preparing your boat for a hurricane - YBW

 In Britain, it is rare for a hurricane to hit, although we can still experience extreme weather during the autumn and winter months.

-But, if you are in the US, preparing for a hurricane is part of boating life.
+But, if you are in the US, preparing for a hurricane is part of boating life, as boat owners in Florida prepare for the arrival of Hurricane Irma.

 Continues below…